ein-bauer/ein-bauer.github.io/index.md

 <br>

 This is the homepage for <span style="font-variant:small-caps;">**Der Bauer**</span>.
-It's *raison d'être* is to serve as a space for publishing my writings.
+It's *raison d'être* is to serve as a space for publishing blogs posts, essays, etc. on whatever my interests are at any given time.
 Do not expect beautiful prose or groundbreaking analysis, as this is, at best, a wetstone for my thoughts.

 <br>